 Active transport also positively impacts on public health costs by reducing air pollution.
-Regular cyclists are estimated to have a 40% lower chance of getting cancer, to be 40% less likely to die prematurely and be more than 50% less likely to have heart disease.
-Transport for London has calculated that, if every Londoner walked or cycled for 20 minutes a day, the country's National Health Service would save about US\$2.1 billion in treatment costs over the next 25 years.
-Transport for Covernments can also financially incentivise people to cycle, with cyclists in the Netherlands being able to claim the same compensation amount for work trips for every kilometre cycled as they would when using a car.
-Transport for every kilometre cycled as they would when using a car.
-Transport for every kilometre cycled as they would when using a car.
-Transport for every kilometre cycled as they would when using a car.
-Transport for every kilometre cycled as they would when using a car.
-Transport for every kilometre cycled as they would when using a car.
-Transport for every kilometre cycled as they would when using a car.
-Transport for every kilometre cycled as they would when using a car.
-Transport for every kilometre cycled as they would when using a car.
-Transport for every kilometre cycled as they would when using a car.
-Transport for every kilometre cycled for

-Well-designed neighbourhoods provide residents with daily needs within walking or cycling distance

-With many cities currently rethinking urban mobility, including the rapid rollout of walking and cycling infrastructure at low costs,178 more and more governments are committing to a policy of creating complete neighbourhoods, in which most residents can access all their basic daily, non-work needs by foot or bike.
+Regular cyclists are estimated to have a 40% lower chance of getting cancer, to be 40% less likely to die prematurely and be more than 50% less likely to have heart disease.188 Transport for London has calculated that, if every Londoner walked or cycled for 20 minutes a day, the country's National Health Service would save about US\$2.1 billion in treatment costs over the next 25 years.189 Governments can also financially incentivise people to cycle, with cyclists in the Netherlands being able to claim the same compensation amount for work trips for every kilometre cycled as they would when using a car.190 Well-designed neighbourhoods provide residents with daily needs within walking or cycling distance With many cities currently rethinking urban mobility, including the rapid rollout of walking and cycling infrastructure at low costs,191 more and more governments are committing to a policy of creating complete neighbourhoods, in which most residents can access all their basic daily, non-work needs by foot or bike.
 Such sufficiently dense and well-connected neighbourhoods incorporate a range of housing options, grocery stores and other services, such as quality public schools, open spaces and recreational facilities, and access to frequent public transport.
-Milan, for instance, has committed to the 15-minute city as a framework for recovery, guaranteeing essential services, particularly healthcare facilities, within walking distance for all residents, while preventing a surge in car travel post-lockdown.179
+Milan, for instance, has committed to the 15-minute city as a framework for recovery, guaranteeing essential services, particularly healthcare facilities, within walking distance for all residents, while preventing a surge in car travel post-lockdown.192